webcomics/dosage/doc/web/content/index.md

 For each webcomic Dosage has a plugin module, found in the `dosagelib/plugins` subdirectory.
-Each module is a subclass of the `_BasicComic` class and specifies where to download its comic images.
+Each module is a subclass of the `_BasicScraper` class and specifies where to download its comic images.
 Some comic syndicates (ucomics for example) have a standard layout for all comics.
-For such cases there are general base classes derived from `_BasicComic` which help define the plugins for all comics of this syndicate.
+For such cases there are general base classes derived from `_BasicScraper` which help define the plugins for all comics of this syndicate.

 Extending Dosage
 -----------------